Trainspotting (soundtrack)

-The Trainspotting soundtracks are two soundtrack albums released following the film adaptation of Irvine Welsh's novel of the same name.
+There have been two soundtrack albums released based on Trainspotting, the 1996 film adaptation of Irvine Welsh's novel of the same name.

-The first album was released in February 1996 in the UK and 9 July 1996 in the US.
-The comparatively huge fanbase for both the film and the original soundtrack prompted a release of a second soundtrack on 21 October 1997.
-This second album included songs from the film that didn't make the cut for the first album, as well as songs that didn't appear in the final film, but were involved at earlier stages or were used as inspiration by the filmmakers, and one duplicate song.
-The popularity of the first volume led EMI to reissue and continue to press it from 16 June 2003.
+The first album was released on 19 February 1996 in the UK and 9 July 1996 in the US.
+The large fanbase for both the film and the original soundtrack prompted the release of a second soundtrack on 21 October 1997.
+This second album included songs from the film that did not make the cut for the first album, as well as songs that did not appear in the final film but were involved at earlier stages or were used as inspiration by the filmmakers, and one duplicate song.
+The popularity of the first volume led EMI to reissue it and continue to press it since 16 June 2003.

-In 2007 the editors of Vanity Fair magazine ranked the original Trainspotting soundtrack as the 7th best motion picture soundtrack in history.
+In 2007, the editors of Vanity Fair magazine ranked the original Trainspotting soundtrack as the 7th best motion picture soundtrack in history.
 It was ranked #17 on Entertainment Weeklys 100 Best Movie Soundtracks.